 For me, this truly is the epitome of a successful business.

-Do you currently have a system for making existing customers feel valued?
+Do you currently have a customer marketing system for making existing customers feel valued?